Add and replace text in Pages on iPad

 You can also link a text box to another text box to accommodate overflow text.
 See Link text boxes.

-You can also copy a text box and its contents from another document, or from Keynote or Numbers.
+You can also copy a text box and its contents from another document, from Keynote or Numbers.

 Add text inside a shape